Matherunner/hldoc/source/strafing.rst

    point to the correct direction (though having the correct length or magnitude).

-In Half-Life physics, the magnitude or length of the acceleration vector :math:`\mathbf{a}` may be depend on the current speed and the angle between the velocity and itself, which in turn is controlled by the viewangles, as explained in :ref:`player air ground`.
-The task of finding the right angles is the topic of this chapter.
+In Half-Life physics, the magnitude or length of the acceleration vector :math:`\mathbf{a}` depends on the current speed and the angle between the velocity and itself, which in turn is controlled by the viewangles, as explained in :ref:`player air ground`.
+The task of finding the optimal angles to achieve a certain goal is the topic of this chapter.

 .. _strafe building blocks:

 Building blocks
 ---------------

-Before exploiting the fundamental movement equation (FME) for our own gains, there are a few mathematical building blocks we should be aware of to make analyses easier.
+Regardless of the objective of strafing, its physics is governed by the fundamental movement equation (FME).
+We will construct several few mathematical building blocks to aid further analyses.
 Firstly, write :math:`\lVert\mathbf{v}'\rVert = \sqrt{\mathbf{v}' \cdot \mathbf{v}'}`, where :math:`\mathbf{v}'` is already given in :ref:`player air ground`.
 Expanding each :math:`\mathbf{v}'` yields

 .. math:: \lVert\mathbf{v}'\rVert
    = \sqrt{(\lambda(\mathbf{v}) + \mu\mathbf{\hat{a}}) \cdot (\lambda(\mathbf{v}) + \mu\mathbf{\hat{a}})}
    = \sqrt{\lVert\lambda(\mathbf{v})\rVert^2 + \mu^2 + 2 \lVert\lambda(\mathbf{v})\rVert \mu \cos\theta}
    :label: nextspeed

 This can be done because the dot product satisfies the distributive law.
-Equation :eq:`nextspeed` is sometimes called the *scalar FME*, often used in practical applications as the most general way to compute new speeds given :math:`\theta`.
+Very quickly, we obtained :eq:`nextspeed` which is sometimes called the *scalar FME*, often used in practical applications as the most general way to compute new *speeds* (as opposed to velocity vectors) given :math:`\theta`.

 .. tip:: This is a very common and useful trick that can be used to quickly
          yield an expression for the magnitude of vectorial outputs without